dubo-dubon-duponey/docker-plex/README.md

+# What

+A Docker image to run a Plex server behind Caddy with TLS.

-Unofficial Plex image meant for my own use.
+This is unofficial, and meant for my own use.

-Experimental.

 ## Moar?